markambk/Micropython-RocketLogger/README.md

 # RocketLogger
-A simple program that uses libraries to get useful info from a model rocket, (AoA, altitude, coordinates, acceleration, speed).
+A simple micropython program that uses libraries to get useful info from a model rocket, (AoA, altitude, coordinates, acceleration, speed).
 It also detects Apoapsis (Ap) and deploys a piston system parachute.

 HARDWARE USED: